CoMakery/swarmbot/README.md

 ## Development

-The Swarmbot is based on [Hubot](http://hubot.github.com).
+The Swarmbot is based on [Hubot](http://hubot.github.com), and is configured specifically for Slack.
-It is configured by default to run with the Hubot Slack adaptor, but is easily configured to work anywhere Hubot works.

     npm install

 You can start the bot locally by running:

-    npm run dev
+    npm run devbot

-If you wish to load environment variables from a local `.env` file:
+This will also load environment variables from your local `.env` file.

-    env `cat .env` npm run dev

 ## Deploying